 \section{Calculation of $I_\mathrm{s}$}

-We determine $I_\mathrm{s}$, which is assumed to be time-independent (Section \ref{sec:Method}), by using \textsc{mesa} stellar evolution code (r12278) with the input parameters summarized in Table \ref{tab:mesa_setting}\footnote{This setting reproduces the physical properties of the present Sun well.}.
+We determine $I_\mathrm{s}$, which is assumed to be time-independent (Section \ref{sec:Method}), by using \textsc{mesa} stellar evolution code (r12278) with the input parameters summarized in Table \ref{tab:mesa_setting}\footnote{This setting reproduces the physical properties of the present Sun well.
+We upload the inlists in Zenodo: \dataset[10.5281/zenodo.8385153]{https://doi.org/10.5281/zenodo.11441698} }.
 To follow the evolution of NGTS-10, we calculate the time evolution of a $M_\mathrm{s}=0.7M_{\odot}$ star from the ZAMS to 14 Gyr ($\approx$ the age of the universe), which is before the end of the MS phase.
 Figure \ref{fig:MESA_NGTS-10} presents the time variation of a dimensionless quantity, gyration radius, $\hat{r}_\mathrm{g} \equiv\sqrt{I_\mathrm{s}/(M_\mathrm{s}R_\mathrm{s}^2)}$ \citep[cf.][]{Damiani2015AA,Damiani2016AA}. $\hat{R}_\mathrm{g}$ slowly decreases with time as the star evolves to core-halo-like structure.
 We are employing

 for our calculations, where $\hat{r}_\mathrm{g,max}^2$ is the maximum gyration radius shown by the star symbol in Figure \ref{fig:MESA_NGTS-10}.

 Equation (\ref{eq:Is}) obviously overestimates $I_\mathrm{s}$ firstly because $\hat{r}_\mathrm{g,max}$ is larger than $\hat{r}_\mathrm{g}$ averaged over the evolution until the current time and secondly because $R_\mathrm{s}$ adopted from the observed value (Table \ref{tab:parameters_NGTS10}) is also larger than the time averaged radius (Section \ref{subsec:validity}).
 By this overestimate of $I_\mathrm{s}$ we can avoid overconstraining the tidal quality factor, as discussed in Section \ref{subsec:validity}.
 The deviation of the constraint on $Q'$ due to the overestimate is within $\lesssim 0.1$ dex with respect to the NGTS-10 system.